-This page explains how 18 USC 1349 works, what the government must prove, the penalties, and how conspiracy charges are defended.
+This page explains how 18 USC 1349 works, what the government must prove for a conspiracy and for an attempt, why conspiracy charges are so powerful for prosecutors, the penalties, and how these charges are defended.
 It is a plain-English legal reference for anyone facing a health care fraud conspiracy allegation in California.
 To see how we defend these cases, visit our federal health care fraud defense page.

 Summary of the Statute

 18 USC 1349 applies to the fraud offenses in Chapter 63 of Title 18 — including health care fraud, mail fraud, wire fraud, and bank fraud.
-It provides simply that any person who attempts or conspires to commit one of those offenses is subject to the same penalties as those prescribed for the offense itself.
+It provides, in a single sentence, that any person who attempts or conspires to commit one of those offenses is subject to the same penalties as those prescribed for the offense itself.
+Short as it is, that sentence carries enormous weight.

 What the Government Must Prove

-The elements depend on whether the charge is conspiracy or attempt.
+The elements depend on whether the charge is conspiracy or attempt, and the two are proven differently.

 For a Conspiracy

 The government must prove that two or more people agreed to commit health care fraud, and that the defendant knowingly and voluntarily joined that agreement with the intent to further it.
-Notably, it does not have to prove an overt act in furtherance of the conspiracy — a key difference from the general conspiracy statute, 18 USC 371.
-The defense often focuses on whether a genuine agreement existed and whether the defendant actually knew of and intended to join an unlawful scheme, as opposed to simply doing a job or associating with others.
+Notably, it does not have to prove an overt act in furtherance of the conspiracy — a key difference from the general conspiracy statute, 18 USC 371, which does require one.
+Under 1349, the agreement itself is the crime.
+The defense often focuses on two questions: whether a genuine agreement to defraud actually existed, and whether the defendant truly knew of and intended to join an unlawful scheme, as opposed to simply performing a job, following instructions, or doing business with the wrong people.

 For an Attempt

-The government must prove that the defendant intended to commit health care fraud and took a substantial step toward completing it — more than mere preparation.
-The defense can challenge whether the defendant’s conduct crossed the line from preparation to a true attempt, and whether the required intent existed.
+The government must prove that the defendant intended to commit health care fraud and took a substantial step toward completing it — something beyond mere preparation that strongly corroborates the criminal intent.
+The defense can challenge whether the defendant’s conduct ever crossed the line from preparation into a genuine attempt, and whether the required intent to defraud was present at all.

 Why Conspiracy Charges Are So Powerful

-Conspiracy law gives prosecutors several advantages, which is why 18 USC 1349 appears in so many health care fraud indictments.
-Statements made by one alleged co-conspirator can sometimes be used against the others.
-A defendant can be held responsible for the reasonably foreseeable acts of co-conspirators, even acts the defendant did not personally carry out.
-And the lack of an overt-act requirement lowers the government’s burden compared with general conspiracy charges.
+Conspiracy law gives prosecutors several structural advantages, which is exactly why 18 USC 1349 appears in so many health care fraud indictments.
+Statements made by one alleged co-conspirator in furtherance of the scheme can sometimes be used as evidence against the others.
+A defendant can be held responsible for the reasonably foreseeable acts of co-conspirators, even acts the defendant did not personally carry out or know the details of.
+And the absence of an overt-act requirement lowers the government’s burden compared with general conspiracy charges, meaning the case can be built on the agreement itself.

-These same features are why defense strategy matters so much.
-People on the periphery of a scheme — employees following instructions, vendors providing ordinary services — can find themselves charged as conspirators.
-Separating lawful conduct and mere association from a knowing agreement to defraud is frequently the heart of the defense.
+These same features are why defense strategy matters so much in multi-defendant cases.
+People on the periphery of a scheme — employees following directions, vendors providing ordinary services, professionals doing legitimate work for an organization later accused of fraud — can find themselves charged as full conspirators and exposed to the same penalties as the alleged ringleaders.
+Separating lawful conduct and mere association from a knowing agreement to defraud is frequently the heart of the defense, and it is why individual representation, focused on one client’s actual knowledge and intent, is so important when many defendants are charged together.

 Penalties Under 18 USC 1349

 18 USC 1349 has no separate penalty of its own.
-Instead, it borrows the penalty of the underlying offense — so the exposure depends entirely on the target crime.
+Instead, it borrows the penalty of the underlying offense — so the exposure depends entirely on the target crime that the defendant is alleged to have conspired or attempted to commit.

-Because the conspiracy carries the same maximum as the completed crime — and because sentencing is then driven by the Sentencing Guidelines loss amount attributed to the whole scheme — a defendant convicted of conspiracy can face exposure far beyond their individual role.
+Because the conspiracy carries the same maximum as the completed crime — and because sentencing is then driven by the U.S. Sentencing Guidelines loss amount attributed to the whole scheme — a defendant convicted of conspiracy can face exposure far beyond their individual role or personal gain.
+A relatively minor participant can be sentenced based on the total alleged loss of a scheme they barely touched, which is why disputing both the scope of the agreement and the loss attributable to a particular defendant is central to sentencing advocacy.
 Restitution, forfeiture, and program exclusion typically follow as well, just as with a substantive fraud conviction.

 Related Federal Statutes